TheFrohlich/scss-less-layout-generator/ReadMe.txt

 1.type of file - less / scss
 2.the prefix name for the minxing and classes

-a new file will be created in the target directory
+a new file will be created atthe target directory

 enjoy !
 The Frohlich